Pilot Study of (MR) Imaging with Pyruvate (13C) to Detect High Grade Prostate Cancer

 Primary Outcome Measures

-Mean Urea AUC by Pathological grade
+Mean Urea AUC by pathological grade (Cohort A)

 Secondary Outcome Measures

-Optimal cut-off value of peak lactate to pyruvate ratio (lac/pyr)
+Optimal cut-off value of peak lactate to pyruvate ratio (lac/pyr) (Cohort A)

-Optimal cut-off value of lac/pyr area under the curve (AUC)
+Optimal cut-off value of lac/pyr area under the curve (AUC) (Cohort A)

-Optimal cut-off value of 13C pyruvate to lactate (kPL) rate
+Optimal cut-off value of 13C pyruvate to lactate (kPL) rate (Cohort A)

-Optimal cut-off value of urea AUC
+Optimal cut-off value of urea AUC (Cohort A)

-Optimal cut-off value of urea transfer constant (ktrans)
+Optimal cut-off value of urea transfer constant (ktrans) (Cohort A)

 Proportion of participants with Treatment-Related Adverse Events